lemon24/reader/docs/guide.rst

 will be also be reraised as a :exc:`SearchError`, with the original exception as cause.

-When trying to create a feed, entry, metadata that already exists, or to operate on one that does not exist, a corresponding :exc:`*ExistsError` or :exc:`*NotFoundError` will be raised.
+When trying to create a feed, entry, or tag that already exists, or to operate on one that does not exist, a corresponding :exc:`*ExistsError` or :exc:`*NotFoundError` will be raised.